Data for Climate Action

 Join “Data for Climate Action” – an open innovation challenge to channel big data for climate solutions

 Data for Climate Action is an unprecedented open innovation challenge to harness data science and big data from the private sector to fight climate change.
 The challenge aims to leverage private big data to identify revolutionary new approaches to climate mitigation and adaptation.

 Now is the time to use big data to fight climate change

-The impacts of climate change are accelerating, and the need for effective solutions is urgent.
-Meanwhile, a global “data revolution” is unfolding.
-More data is being generated now than ever before, offering unprecedented opportunities for the private sector to promote climate innovation and influence decision-making on a global level by providing data to vetted researchers to analyze for the public good.
-Analyzing anonymised, aggregated data from digital data sources such as mobile phones and bank transactions can provide valuable insights on human behavior and climate risk.
+The impacts of climate change are rapidly accelerating, and there is an urgent need for demonstrably effective solutions.
+Simultaneously, a global “data revolution” is unfolding around the world.
+Analyzing privacy-protected digital data – such as mobile data or bank card transactions – can provide valuable insights into human behavior patterns and climate risk.
+And more data is being generated now than ever before, offering unprecedented opportunities for the private sector to catalyze climate innovation and influence decision-making on a global level by providing data to vetted researchers who can analyze it for the public good.

 FOR MORE INFORMATION, VISIT: www.dataforclimateaction.org